syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

 apiVersion: platform.kratix.io/v1alpha1
 kind: Promise
 metadata:
-  # Name of the Promise; what the platform team will manage in the Platform Cluster
+  # Name of the Promise; what the platform team will manage in the Platform cluster
   name: promise-name
 spec:
   # Check the Scheduling docs for details